pbkdf3/strcat/README.md

 -p and -c allow forcing producer and consumer mode, useful in contexts where stdin/stdout may be captured by another process, even if not used, such as when running strcat under clustershell.
 Or if trynig to insert messages into a topic from the console interactively.

+-w [seconds] gives consumers using the same gid to rebalance and find out about each other, otherwise if starting multiple processes at once under the same group, a single consumer will do all the work.
+Userful when launching via clustershell over mulitple nodes

 ## Use